AgatheeshSenthil/AtliQ_Hardware_Business_Report/README.md

 AtliQ Hardware Business Report
 ## Overview
 Greetings and welcome to the AtliQ Hardware Growth and Data Insights Project!
-In this initiative, we harnessed the power of data to fuel expansion and extract valuable insights for AtliQ Hardware.
-Our mission involved a comprehensive examination of their sales data spanning from 2019 to 2021.
-We assessed their performance across various countries, pinpointed top-performing products, fine-tuned divisions for optimization, and closely monitored the performance of new products introduced in 2021.
-Our results and analyses underscore the effectiveness of making informed decisions based on data, which has been pivotal in fostering the growth of the business.
+In this initiative, I harnessed the power of data to fuel expansion and extract valuable insights for AtliQ Hardware.
+My mission involved a comprehensive examination of their sales data spanning from 2019 to 2021.
+I assessed their performance across various countries, pinpointed top-performing products, fine-tuned divisions for optimization, and closely monitored the performance of new products introduced in 2021.
+My results and analyses underscore the effectiveness of making informed decisions based on data, which has been pivotal in fostering the growth of the business.
 ## Key Project Highlights
 Customer Net Sales Performance: We analyzed and visualized customer net sales performance to gain insights into revenue generation and identify key customers driving growth.